Father and daughter hunting together

 • Does not violate other existing shooting restrictions, closure orders or supplementary rules notices.

 • Does not involve the use of tracers or incendiaries and explosive material as is prohibited by the Fire Prevention Order.
-Be aware that during fire season some areas may be closed to target shooting, exploding targets, and fireworks.
+Be aware that some areas may close seasonally to target shooting.

 Select a Safe Shooting Location

-• Firearms must not be discharged within 150 yards of buildings, campsites, occupied areas, recreational areas or domestic livestock.
-State statute requires at least .25 mile from residences.
+• Firearms must not be discharged within 150 yards of developed recreation areas, buildings, campsites, occupied areas, recreational areas or domestic livestock.

 • Shooting across a road, trail, or wash is not permitted.